-1.18 Overheads & Support Services
+1.17 Overheads & Support Services

-The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2011/2012 (SeRCOP).
-The Civic Centre and Area Offices costs are allocated on the basis of floor area occupied.
-Financial Resources, Personnel, Legal Services and Property Services operate Service Level Agreements for allocating the costs of services to their customers.
-All other central service departments allocate their costs based on either estimated time or actual time spent, with the exception of:
+The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2012/2013 (SeRCOP).
+The charging method varies according to the service provision, with the most appropriate basis being agreed with the customer on an annual basis, with the exception of:

-- Corporate and Democratic Core costs relating to the Authority's status as a multifunctional, democratic organisation. - Non Distributed Costs the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on Assets Held for Sale.
+- Corporate and Democratic Core costs relating to the Council's status as a multi-functional, democratic organisation. - Non Distributed Costs the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on Assets Held for Sale.